-St Michael and St Martin Catholic Primary School was founded by the Catholic Church to provide education for children of Catholic families.
 As a Catholic school, we aim to provide a Catholic education for all our pupils.
 At a Catholic school, Catholic doctrine and practice permeate every aspect of the school's activity.
-It is essential that the Catholic character of the school's education is fully supported by all families in the school.
-All applicants are therefore expected to give their full, unreserved and positive support for the aims and ethos of the school.
+It is essential that the Catholic character of the school's education be fully supported by all families in the school.
+We therefore hope that all parents will give their full, unreserved and positive support for the aims and ethos of the school.
+This does not affect the right of an applicant who is not Catholic to apply for and be admitted to a place at the school in accordance with the admission arrangements.